Skip to content

 Indeed, the TLS certificate configured in the Cosmian VM Agent is a part of the exchange with the TEE.
 To avoid any malicious software to send fake collaterals, the TLS certificate used to get these collaterals should be the same as the one configured in the Cosmian VM Agent.
 This certificate should stay inside the Cosmian VM.

 If you use a proxy, the TLS tunnel, from the CLI to the agent, uses the certificate of the proxy and not the certificate of the agent.
-The verification will therefore fail, being not able to determine if it’s a malicious or healthy behaviour.
+The verification will therefore fail, being not able to determine if it’s a malicious or healthy behavior.

 However, if you use a proxy as an SSL passthrough, it will work like a charm.